sahannarachel/Sentiment-Analysis-of-Stocks-from-Financial-News/README.md

 14. **Parsing and Sentiment Analysis:**
     - The `get_news()` function extracts news headlines from the FinViz website for a given stock ticker.
-    - The `parse_news()` function parses the HTML content of news headlines into a DataFrame.
+    - The `parse_news()` function parses the HTML content of news headlines into a data frame.
     - The `score_news()` function assigns sentiment scores to each headline using the NLTK Vader library.

 15. **Plotting Sentiment Scores:**